-capacity building and preparation of a number of reforms -- from designing financing mechanisms to establishing management and information systems (box 4).
+24. Management capacities at the Entity, canton, and municipal levels are crucial for ensuring the success and long-term efficiency of planned investments.
+Substantial donor support is required to build capacity and prepare a number of reforms -- from designing financing mechanisms to establishing management and information systems (box 4).